 Musicians of all genres perform nightly via video chat.
 Make these performances the centerpiece of your virtual event, and your donors can support the arts, while supporting your cause.

 Highlight the sights of a city and engage donors with something they may be sorely missing.
 If they cannot visit Manhattan, London, or Paris, bring the streets and buildings and landmarks to them.

 You could have your senior leadership attend each of the tours and interact directly and even more intimately with the attendees.
 While the Online Experience host provides the highlight of the evening, it’s important for you to provide content relevant to your cause.
 Create engaging opening and closing statements and be sure to be part of the tour banter.

 These professional guides are already providing this service.
 Seize the opportunity to create something interesting and of value for your potential donors.
 And with an ever-growing palette of available tour options, you may just find that you can deliver experience far more engaging than even a traditional gala.

 Have questions about how to execute a virtual experience fundraiser?
-We’re here to connect you with the right tools, help craft the right message, and make sure that your donors get the most value, while your organization maximizes the funding opportunity.
+We’re here to connect you with the right tools, help, and make sure that your donors get the most value, while your organization maximizes the funding opportunity.